sabirin08/Scrabble-Test/README.md

 - triangly.py: asks the user for the length of each side of a triangle to calculate the perimeter, area, and type of triangle.
 - reverse_string.py: takes user input and reverses the text, uses a loop to iterate through the string in reverse order, and allows users to exit by typing "quit".
 - step_counter.py: converts step count into miles (1 mile = 2000 steps), implements custom exception handling for negative values, and handles invalid (non-numeric) inputs.
+- guess_number.py: creates a game where the user tries to guess the program's random number between 1 and 100 with only 10 attempts.